backupbrew/switchbrew/NS Services.md

 Takes an input u32 [launch\_flags](Process%20Manager%20services.md "wikilink") and u64
-titleID, returns an output u64.
+titleID, returns an output u64 PID.

 Same as LaunchApplicationWithStorageId except the last two params passed to the internal vtable funcptr call are value 0x6, instead of from the